Cisco-Talos/clamav-documentation/src/manual/Usage/Scanning.md

 ## Process Memory Scanning

-> _Note_: This feature requires Windows and ClamAV version 0.104 or newer.
+> _Note_: This feature requires Windows and ClamAV version 0.105 or newer.
+You must also be running ClamAV as Administrator.

 `clamscan` and `clamdscan` are able to scan the virtual memory of currently executing processes.
 To do so, use the `--memory` option: